rgommers/meson-python/docs/how-to-guides/editable-installs.rst

    $ python -m pip install meson-python meson ninja

-To verify that all the build dependencies are satisfied in the development environment, and to avoid the cost of setting up an isolated environment, it is recommended to disable build isolation to install packages in editable mode:
+After the build dependencies are installed into the environment, the package can be installed in editable mode with:

 .. code-block:: console